Hendrix-CS/csci150/web/labs.md

 of your final grade.

 Each student has **four late days** to spend throughout the semester as they wish.
-Simply inform **the grader** (XXX) any time *prior* to the due date for an assignment that you wish to use a late day; you may then turn in the assignment up to 24 hours late.
+Simply inform **the grader** (<tt>DenneyJM@hendrix.edu</tt>) any time *prior* to the due date for an assignment that you wish to use a late day; you may then turn in the assignment up to 24 hours late.
 Multiple late days may be used on the same assignment.
 There are no partial late days; turning in an assignment 2 hours late or 20 hours late will both use 1 late day.
 Note that late days are intended to cover both normal circumstances (you simply want more time to work on the assignment) and exceptional circumstances (you get sick, travel for a game or family obligation, *etc.*).
 Aside from late days, late assignments will not be accepted.

 On these labs, you may work with a partner on the lab assignments if you choose.
 Their name must be listed on any code you hand in as joint